anonymoushoneybadger75/LWinNN/README.md

 ### Other settings
 The main.py file has a number of options.
 Changing to a different category or dataset is done as follows:
 `python main.py --dataset visa --category capsules --dataset_path 'alternative_path'`
-The VisA and MVTec dataset have different default folder structures and specifying both the dataset and a path is needed.
+The VisA and MVTec dataset have different default folder structures and specifying both the dataset and a path is needed. --dataset_path refers to the location of the dataset folder, not the dataset folder itself.

 When hardware resources are limited, the amount of training samples or batch size can be configured with `python main.py --limit_train_samples 100 --batch_size 16`

 Other hardware settings can be configured with
 `python main.py --num_workers 4 --gpu_type cuda --gpu_number 2`
+Our code provides (unstable) support for mps devices.
+Clearing cache on mps seems to set tensors to zero in some cases, greatly disturbing results.
+Enabling MPS therefore disables manual cache emptying.

 Window size is our only hyperparameter and can be configured with `python main.py --window_size 7`